 Which Whale Species Can You See in Baja California?

-Baja California hosts four primary marine giants: gray whales (famous for friendly encounters), humpback whales (known for acrobatic breaching), blue whales (Earth’s largest animals), and whale sharks (gentle filter feeders perfect for swimming encounters).
+Baja California hosts four primary marine giants: gray whales (famous for friendly encounters), humpback whales (known for acrobatic breaching) and whale sharks (gentle filter feeders perfect for swimming encounters).

 Whale Species Comparison